#156184 - 07/29/02 09:01 PM

 Loc: Nisqually

 I would have to say the Hood Canal Hatchery Zone Chum and Enetai hatchery fishery.
-Catch hard fighting chums till your arm falls off all through November .
+Catch hard fighting chums till your arm falls off all through November cool .

 _________________________